Are you happy with your Pinterest result?

 - Go for such group boards having less than 100 contributors.

 - Avoid group boards that are way too much active because while pinning your pins in such group boards, it can get lost immediately.
 Due to which others can’t see or repin your pins.
+A good sign is to avoid group boards having thousands of contributors.

 - It must have at least 3k-5k followers.